-Nome FIRST MIDDLE

-Permanent Address 200
+Name MIODLE

-NO AND STREET COUNTY STATE ZIP CODE
+Permanent Address TY STATE ZIP CODE

-Phone Number Social Security y Number
+Phone NumberSocial Security Number

-Place of Birth

-MONTH DAY YE CITY COUNTY STATE
+Date of Birth Place of Birth CITY COUNTY STATE

-Sex Single Married Divorced -
+SexSingleMarriedDivorced

 Parent's or Guardian's Name

-I Plan to Enter Fall Spring Summer Year 10
+I Plan to Enter Fall Spring Summer Year 19

-I Plan to Enter Fall 3bring summer 1ear 19 7

-I Plan to: Live on Campus Commute by B BusCon nmute by Car
+Plan to Live on Campus Commute by Bus Commute by Car

-Do You Need Financial Aids In formation?
-Other Inform nation?
-(Specify )

-Do You Need Financial Aids In ionon topeany
+Do You Need Financial Aids Information?Other In nformation?
+(Specify)

-Are You A Veteran?
-Will You Attend L Inder G. I. Bill?
-YES OR NO
+Are You A Veteran?Will You Attend Under G. I. B III?

-Name of Person Responsible fo r Poving College F xpenses 16.0 NO
+Name of Person Responsible for Paying Callege Expenses

-.,
+Address

-Address T OR ROUT!
-CITY STATE ZIP CODE
+STATE ZIP CODE

-Name of High School Attende 200 91416 ZIP CODE
+Name of High School Attended

-J. riigir seriou ritteriae

-Address of High School Attend led COL INTY STATE
+Address of High School Attended COUNTY STATE

-Year Graduated High School Equiva Year
+Year GraduatedHigh School Equivalence Tests

-2 201100 1140110

-College(s) Attended.
+College(s) Attended

 Address(es)

-Reason for Transferring 1-2
+Reason for Transferring

-Check the Program in Which Y ou Plan to Enroll: College Transfe rVo cational
+Check the Program in Which You Plan to Enroll College Tra onsferVocational

-1 - 1 V C 1 - 1 - 1

-List Your Specific Major and moved a po and the second
+List Your Specific Major

-NOTE: Have your high sch Registran's office,

-scores sent to the ,
+NOTE: Have your high school send a transcript of you Registran's office, or if you graduated by the scores sent to the Registran's office.

-If accepted, I agree to conform to all regulations of the College
+f accepted, I agree to conform to all regulations of the Colle ge

-YES OR NO

 Signature of Applicant

-An Application Fee of \$5.00 M ust Accompany Ap oplication (Not R Refundable)

-If you desire dormitory room rese ervation, include \$5 0.00 for room res ervation.
+An Application Fee at \$5.00 Must Accompany Application (Not Refundable) If you desire dormitory room reservation, include \$5.00 for room reservation.